issp-center-dev/2DMAT/doc/en/source/input.rst

 - ``mapping``

-  - Specify the mapping from a parameter searched by ``Algorithm`` .
+  - Define the mapping from a parameter searched by ``Algorithm`` .

 - ``log``

-  - Specify related to logging of solver calls.
+  - Specify parameters related to logging of solver calls.

 [``base``] section
 ************************